Georgia Opposition Seeks To Trounce Billionaires Party In Key Poll - UrduPoint

 "Georgia can't stand any longer the incompetence of the Georgian Dream government," she added.

-"We will comfortably win the elections, garner at least 60 percent of the votes and will again form a cabinet," he told journalists at a polling station in Tbilisi.
+"We will comfortably win the elections, garner at least 60 percent of the votes and will again form a cabinet," he said at a polling station in Tbilisi.

 - 'His time is up' - Saakashvili for his part said he had no doubt the opposition would trounce Ivanishvili and his party.